Professor of English

 BA, Bible, Bob Jones University, 1982

 Because everything is related to everything else, I'm interested in everything.
-I'm especially interested in the ways theology, philosophy, and literature form and transform cultures.
-I love the literature of the English Renaissance (favorite authors include Spenser, Sidney, Shakespeare, Donne, and Herbert).
-I'm also strongly interested in Modern and Contemporary literature (favorites include Robert Frost, Wallace Stevens, Marianne Moore, Richard Wilbur, and Seamus Heaney among the; I’m also interested in the work of Wendell Berry, Frederick Buechner, Neil Gaiman, and Marilynne Robinson).
-I'm especially intrigued by the ways authors use metaphor and fiction to convey truth and to describe or change the world.
+I'm especially interested in the ways that theology, philosophy, and literature form and transform cultures.
+I love the literature of the English Renaissance (especially the works of Spenser, Sidney, Shakespeare, Donne, and Herbert).
+I'm also strongly interested in Modern and Contemporary literature (with particular affection for the poetry of Robert Frost, Wallace Stevens, Marianne Moore, and Richard Wilbur, and for the prose of Wendell Berry, Frederick Buechner, and Marilynne Robinson).
+I'm especially intrigued by authors’ use of metaphor and fiction to convey truth and thereby give shape to the world.

-Favorite theologians include Karl Barth, Herman Bavinck, G. C. Berkouwer, Martin Bucer, John Calvin, John Frame, Colin Gunton, Lesslie Newbigin, William Perkins, and Thomas F. Torrance.
-Favorite philosophers include Hans-Georg Gadamer, Paul Helm, Alvin Plantinga, Paul Ricoeur, and Nicholas Wolterstorff; I’m still trying to figure out what I think about Martin Heidegger.
+Favorite theologians include Karl Barth, Herman Bavinck, G. C. Berkouwer, John Calvin, Colin Gunton, and Lesslie Newbigin.
+Favorite philosophers include Hans-Georg Gadamer, Paul Helm, Alvin Plantinga, Paul Ricoeur, Jean-Luc Marion and Nicholas Wolterstorff; I’m still trying to figure out what I think about Martin Heidegger.
 I look to these writers for help in my effort to understand the world as well as how the invented worlds of literature relate to the actual world.

 Patty and I both enjoy pottery, though we haven’t done much to build our collection in recent years.
-When I’m not too busy, I enjoy cooking; one of my favorite meals is a steak and mushroom potpie with plenty of thyme.
+When I’m not too busy, I enjoy cooking.

 - Conference on Christianity and Literature